aws-samples/aws-stf-core/README.md

 <br>

-In the example above, you see that there is no `@context` provided when interacting with the STF IoT module.
+In the example above, you see that __there is no `@context` provided when interacting with the STF IoT module__.
 The Smart Data Models context will be added before updating the Context Broker.

 ### Synchronize with the FIWARE Context Broker